-Goodwill and other intangibles are reviewed for impairment annually or whenever events or circumstances indicate that the carrying value of an asset may not be recoverable.
-For long-lived assets held for use, an impairment loss is recognized when the estimated undiscounted cash flows produced by an asset are less than the asset's carrying value.
+In accordance with Statement of Financial Accounting Standards ("SFAS") No.142, "Goodwill and Other Intangible Assets", the company's long-lived assets (including goodwill and other intangibles) are reviewed for impairment annually at the end of the fiscal year and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+In assessing the recoverability of long-lived assets (including Goodwill and Other Intangibles), the company considers changes in economic conditions and makes assumptions regarding estimated future cash flows and other factors.
 Estimates of future cash flows are judgments based on the company's experience and knowledge of operations.
 These estimates can be significantly impacted by many factors including changes in global and local business and economic conditions, operating costs, inflation, competition, and consumer and demographic trends.
 If the company's estimates or the underlying assumptions change in the future, the company may be required to record impairment charges.
+Any such charge could have a material adverse effect on the company's reported net earnings.